Ernst Torgler

-Ernst Torgler (25 April 1893 – 19 January 1963) was the last chairman of the Communist Party of Germany (KPD) faction in the German Reichstag before he worked for the Nazis.
+Ernst Torgler (25 April 1893 – 19 January 1963) was the last chairman of the Communist Party of Germany (KPD) faction in the German Reichstag.
+He later worked for the Nazis.

 Early life

 Torgler was born the son of an urban resident in Berlin.
 There, he attended school from 1904 to 1907, when he joined the Association of Apprentices and Juvenile Workers of Berlin.
 From 1909 to 1925, he held a variety of different jobs, working most notably as a salesman and accountant.
-Torgler began his political career in 1910, when he joined the Social Democratic Party.
-While he served in the military during World War I, Torgler became a member of the Independent Social Democratic Party of Germany in 1917.
+Torgler began his political career in 1910, when he joined the Social Democratic Party of Germany (SPD).
+While he served in the military during World War I, Torgler became a member of the Independent Social Democratic Party of Germany (USPD) in 1917.

 Political career

-In 1920, Torgler joined the Communist Party of Germany when the Independent Social Democratic Party of Germany merged with the KPD.
-A year later, Torgler became a city councillor in Berlin-Lichtenberg, a position he held until 1930, and he was elected to the Reichstag in the December 1924 election as a member of the KPD.
+In 1920, Torgler joined the KPD when the USPD merged with the KPD.
+A year later, Torgler became a city councillor in Berlin-Lichtenberg, a position he held until 1930, and he was elected to the Reichstag in the December 1924 German federal election as a member of the KPD.
 Torgler then became deputy chairman of the KPD Reichstag faction in 1927 and chairman in 1929, which made him one of the most powerful members of the party.
 From 1932 to 1933, Torgler published the KPD Reichstag news-sheet The Red Voter with Wilhelm Pieck.
-Torgler's political career ended in February 1933, however, because of the Reichstag fire.
+Torgler's political career ended in February 1933 because of the Reichstag fire.

 Reichstag fire

-Against the wishes of the KPD leadership, Torgler voluntarily handed himself over to the police on February 28, the day after the fire, when Hermann Göring issued a warrant for his arrest.
-Torgler was kept in custody, and in July 1933, he was charged with arson and treason.
+Against the wishes of the KPD leadership, Torgler voluntarily handed himself over to the police on 28 February, the day after the fire, when Hermann Göring issued a warrant for his arrest.
+Torgler was kept in custody, and in July 1933 was charged with arson and treason.
 Torgler and his fellow defendants were tried from 21 September to 23 December, when Torgler was acquitted because of a lack of evidence against him.